fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 This guide does not covering extending via PHP (aka XCLASS or Hooks) – you need to check changes for yourself.

+3.x to 4.0
+^^^^^^^^^^

+What you need to know:

+- Additional text area for URLs and reference files
+- Added support for TYPO3 9.x
+- Removed support for TYPO3 8.x
+- Removed support for PHP 5.x
+- Updated Prism to 1.17.1

 3.2 to 3.3
 ^^^^^^^^^^